Cortical-interactome/scLRSomatoDev-Docs/docs/index.md

 To begin using scLRSomatoDev, please visit the [Installation](Installation.md) page for setup instructions.
 You can choose from multiple installation options including an online version, local R setup, or Docker deployment.

+### Try a lite version of scLRSomatoDev Online!

+Explore a lite, feature-focused version of our app directly in your browser—no installation required.

+1. Go to [sclrsomatodev.online](http://sclrsomatodev.online/) and click the **"Try the Lite version!"** button.
+2.  **Please be patient while the app loads.** This process can take several minutes, and your browser may temporarily display an error message.
+3. Once the "Overview" page appears, you're ready to start exploring!

+> [!NOTE]
+> We are currently hosted on a server with limited resources.
+We appreciate your understanding as we work to improve performance.
 ## Gene Expression

 The "Gene Expression" tab allows you to visualize gene expression data in various ways: